LambdaSharp/LambdaSharpTool/Docs/ModuleFile-Functions-Sources-SlackCommand.md

 # LambdaSharp Module Function - Slack Command Source

-For Slack commands, the λ# tool deploys an asynchronous API Gateway endpoint that avoids timeout errors due to slow Lambda functions.
+For Slack commands, the λ# CLI deploys an asynchronous API Gateway endpoint that avoids timeout errors due to slow Lambda functions.
 See [Slack Command sample](../Samples/SlackCommandSample/) for an example of how to use the Slack Command source.

 __Topics__
 * [Syntax](#syntax)